-While styles, tastes and trends may change, the fundamentals of a good recipe always stay the same.
-This holds true whether you’re whipping up a magnificent manicotti to serve your guests or an impressive voice over website to serve to the millions of potential customers on the internet.
+While styles, tastes, and trends may change, the fundamentals of a good recipe always stay the same.
+This holds true whether you’re whipping up a magnificent manicotti to serve your guests or an impressive voice over website to serve the millions of potential customers on the internet.
 When I went through a website revamp earlier this year, I started to really pay attention to the different ingredients that went into an effective voice-over website – along with what to leave out and avoid.

 Unnecessary Ingredients to Avoid on Voice Over Websites

 Just like some ingredients in a recipe, some elements of a voice over website are better off left out altogether.
 Most folks would probably be OK if a recipe didn’t contain duck beaks or MSG.
 And I am certainly OK if a website doesn’t contain any type of video or sound that starts playing the second you arrive, particularly if it gives no indication of where it’s coming from or how to turn it off.